DerKoun/bsnes-hd/README.md

 ## What is it?

-bsnes-hd (called "*HD Mode 7 mod, for bsnes*" in early betas) is a fork of bsnes (great SNES emulator by *byuu*) that adds HD video features, such as:
+bsnes-hd (called "*HD Mode 7 mod, for bsnes*" in early betas) is a fork of bsnes (great SNES emulator by *Near*) that adds HD video features, such as:

 ### HD Mode 7